-The Dean of Yorkville University’s Faculty of Education, Dr. Ellyn Lyle, is celebrating the publication of her tenth book this week.
+The Dean of Yorkville University’s Faculty of Education, Dr. Ellyn Lyle, is set to celebrate the launch of her tenth book next month.

-Re/humanizing Education, which is set to be published on Dec.
+Re/humanizing Education, which was published on Dec.
 16 by Brill, is a 21-chapter collection that aims to explore the “co-curricular capacity of lived experience to re/humanize education” through critical, qualitative, creative, and arts-integrated approaches.

 “Many thanks to the wonderful scholars who added their voices to this new collection,” Lyle, the anthology’s editor, wrote in a message of acknowledgement to the book’s many contributors, including fellow Yorkville faculty member Sepideh Mahani.